ElandaSunshine/Jaut/README.md

 However, it hasn't got everything and many many cool things it provides aren't that super duper great thing everyone is craving or just isn't there to begin with.
 This is the reason why this module-bundle came to exist.

-JAUT aims at developers that are missing that feeling of completeness and don't like to bother too much with adding more and more 3rd Party externals just to get one thing going.
+Jaut aims at developers that are missing that feeling of completeness and don't like to bother too much with adding more and more 3rd Party externals just to get one thing going.
 All we try to accomplish is a central collection of useful stuff.

 # Motivation